There's only ONE person who can heal the Beckham family feud| New Idea

-As rumours the Beckham’s are currently embroiled in a royal-size family feud continue to swirl, it seems there’s only one person, and one person only, who can stop the rift.
+As rumours of the Beckham’s being currently embroiled in a royal-size family feud continue to swirl, it seems there’s only one person, and one person only, who can stop the rift.

 According to sources, David and Victoria’s only daughter and the youngest of the Beckham clan, Harper Seven, has a big part to play in mending the frosty relationships and is doing a brilliant job trying to keep the family on good terms behind-the-scenes.